simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-yourself-from-social-engineering/index.en.md

 Regularly **update and secure your devices** by installing security updates, using reliable antivirus and anti-malware software, enabling firewall protection, and being mindful of public Wi-Fi networks.
 These measures help protect against known vulnerabilities and potential exploits.

-In the event of an incident, it is crucial to **report and share information** with the relevant authorities, such as local law enforcement, your employer, or the cybersecurity community.
+In the event of an incident, you need to **report and share information** with the relevant authorities, such as local law enforcement, your employer, or the cybersecurity community.
 Reporting incidents helps prevent future attacks and allows for collective defense against social engineering.

 By following these strategies and best practices, you can **strengthen your defenses** and mitigate the risk of falling victim to social engineering attacks.
 Remember, **cybersecurity is an ongoing process**, and staying vigilant is key to safeguarding your personal information and digital assets.